ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

-  * **Pointer Toggle Button:** The button to use for the action of turning a laser pointer on/off.
+ * **Pointer Toggle Button:** The button to use for the action of turning a laser pointer on / off.
  * **Pointer Set Button:** The button to use for the action of setting a destination marker from the cursor position of the pointer.
  * **Grab Toggle Button:** The button to use for the action of grabbing game objects.
  * **Use Toggle Button:** The button to use for the action of using game objects.
-  * **UI Click Button:** The button to use for the action of clicking a UI element.
+ * **Ui Click Button:** The button to use for the action of clicking a UI element.
  * **Menu Toggle Button:** The button to use for the action of bringing up an in-game menu.
  * **Axis Fidelity:** The amount of fidelity in the changes on the axis, which is defaulted to 1.
 Any number higher than 2 will probably give too sensitive results.
  * **Trigger Click Threshold:** The level on the trigger axis to reach before a click is registered.

 ### Class Variables

+ * `public enum ButtonAlias` - Button types
+  * `Trigger_Hairline` - The trigger is squeezed past the current hairline threshold.
+  * `Trigger_Touch` - The trigger is squeezed a small amount.
+  * `Trigger_Press` - The trigger is squeezed about half way in.
+  * `Trigger_Click` - The trigger is squeezed all the way until it clicks.
+  * `Grip` - The grip button is pressed.
+  * `Touchpad_Touch` - The touchpad is touched (without pressing down to click).
+  * `Touchpad_Press` - The touchpad is pressed (to the point of hearing a click).
+  * `Application_Menu` - The application menu button is pressed.
+  * `Undefined` - No button specified
  * `public bool triggerPressed` - This will be true if the trigger is squeezed about half way in.
+Default: `false`
  * `public bool triggerTouched` - This will be true if the trigger is squeezed a small amount.
+Default: `false`
  * `public bool triggerHairlinePressed` - This will be true if the trigger is squeezed a small amount more from any previous squeeze on the trigger.
+Default: `false`
  * `public bool triggerClicked` - This will be true if the trigger is squeezed all the way until it clicks.
+Default: `false`
  * `public bool triggerAxisChanged` - This will be true if the trigger has been squeezed more or less.
+Default: `false`
  * `public bool applicationMenuPressed` - This will be true if the application menu is held down.
+Default: `false`
  * `public bool touchpadPressed` - This will be true if the touchpad is held down.
+Default: `false`
  * `public bool touchpadTouched` - This will be true if the touchpad is being touched.
+Default: `false`
  * `public bool touchpadAxisChanged` - This will be true if the touchpad touch position has changed.
+Default: `false`
  * `public bool gripPressed` - This will be true if the grip is held down.
+Default: `false`
  * `public bool pointerPressed` - This will be true if the button aliased to the pointer is held down.
+Default: `false`
  * `public bool grabPressed` - This will be true if the button aliased to the grab is held down.
+Default: `false`
  * `public bool usePressed` - This will be true if the button aliased to the use is held down.
+Default: `false`
  * `public bool uiClickPressed` - This will be true if the button aliased to the UI click is held down.
+Default: `false`
  * `public bool menuPressed` - This will be true if the button aliased to the application menu is held down.
+Default: `false`

 ### Class Events

  * `TriggerPressed` - Emitted when the trigger is squeezed about half way in.
  * `TriggerReleased` - Emitted when the trigger is released under half way.
  * `TriggerTouchStart` - Emitted when the trigger is squeezed a small amount.
  * `TriggerTouchEnd` - Emitted when the trigger is no longer being squeezed at all.
  * `TriggerHairlineStart` - Emitted when the trigger is squeezed past the current hairline threshold.
  * `TriggerHairlineEnd` - Emitted when the trigger is released past the current hairline threshold.
  * `TriggerClicked` - Emitted when the trigger is squeezed all the way until it clicks.
  * `TriggerUnclicked` - Emitted when the trigger is no longer being held all the way down.
  * `TriggerAxisChanged` - Emitted when the amount of squeeze on the trigger changes.
  * `ApplicationMenuPressed` - Emitted when the application menu button is pressed.
  * `ApplicationMenuReleased` - Emitted when the application menu button is released.
  * `GripPressed` - Emitted when the grip button is pressed.
  * `GripReleased` - Emitted when the grip button is released.
  * `TouchpadPressed` - Emitted when the touchpad is pressed (to the point of hearing a click).
  * `TouchpadReleased` - Emitted when the touchpad has been released after a pressed state.
  * `TouchpadTouchStart` - Emitted when the touchpad is touched (without pressing down to click).
  * `TouchpadTouchEnd` - Emitted when the touchpad is no longer being touched.
  * `TouchpadAxisChanged` - Emitted when the touchpad is being touched in a different location.
  * `AliasPointerOn` - Emitted when the pointer toggle alias button is pressed.
  * `AliasPointerOff` - Emitted when the pointer toggle alias button is released.
  * `AliasPointerSet` - Emitted when the pointer set alias button is released.
  * `AliasGrabOn` - Emitted when the grab toggle alias button is pressed.
  * `AliasGrabOff` - Emitted when the grab toggle alias button is released.
  * `AliasUseOn` - Emitted when the use toggle alias button is pressed.
  * `AliasUseOff` - Emitted when the use toggle alias button is released.
  * `AliasMenuOn` - Emitted when the menu toggle alias button is pressed.
  * `AliasMenuOff` - Emitted when the menu toggle alias button is released.
  * `AliasUIClickOn` - Emitted when the UI click alias button is pressed.
  * `AliasUIClickOff` - Emitted when the UI click alias button is released.

 ### Unity Events

 Adding the `VRTK_ControllerEvents_UnityEvents` component to `VRTK_ControllerEvents` object allows access to `UnityEvents` that will react identically to the Class Events.

  * `OnTriggerPressed` - Emits the TriggerPressed class event.
  * `OnTriggerReleased` - Emits the TriggerReleased class event.
  * `OnTriggerTouchStart` - Emits the TriggerTouchStart class event.
  * `OnTriggerTouchEnd` - Emits the TriggerTouchEnd class event.
  * `OnTriggerHairlineStart` - Emits the TriggerHairlineStart class event.
  * `OnTriggerHairlineEnd` - Emits the TriggerHairlineEnd class event.
  * `OnTriggerClicked` - Emits the TriggerClicked class event.
  * `OnTriggerUnclicked` - Emits the TriggerUnclicked class event.
  * `OnTriggerAxisChanged` - Emits the TriggerAxisChanged class event.
  * `OnApplicationMenuPressed` - Emits the ApplicationMenuPressed class event.
  * `OnApplicationMenuReleased` - Emits the ApplicationMenuReleased class event.
  * `OnGripPressed` - Emits the GripPressed class event.
  * `OnGripReleased` - Emits the GripReleased class event.
  * `OnTouchpadPressed` - Emits the TouchpadPressed class event.
  * `OnTouchpadReleased` - Emits the TouchpadReleased class event.
  * `OnTouchpadTouchStart` - Emits the TouchpadTouchStart class event.
  * `OnTouchpadTouchEnd` - Emits the TouchpadTouchEnd class event.
  * `OnTouchpadAxisChanged` - Emits the TouchpadAxisChanged class event.
  * `OnAliasPointerOn` - Emits the AliasPointerOn class event.
  * `OnAliasPointerOff` - Emits the AliasPointerOff class event.
  * `OnAliasPointerSet` - Emits the AliasPointerSet class event.
  * `OnAliasGrabOn` - Emits the AliasGrabOn class event.
  * `OnAliasGrabOff` - Emits the AliasGrabOff class event.
  * `OnAliasUseOn` - Emits the AliasUseOn class event.
  * `OnAliasUseOff` - Emits the AliasUseOff class event.
-  * `OnAliasMenuOn` - Emits the AliasMenuOn class event.
+ * `OnAliasUIClickOn` - Emits the AliasMenuOn class event.
-  * `OnAliasMenuOff` - Emits the AliasMenuOff class event.
+ * `OnAliasUIClickOff` - Emits the AliasMenuOff class event.
-  * `OnAliasUIClickOn` - Emits the AliasUIClickOn class event.
+ * `OnAliasMenuOn` - Emits the AliasUIClickOn class event.
-  * `OnAliasUIClickOff` - Emits the AliasUIClickOff class event.
+ * `OnAliasMenuOff` - Emits the AliasUIClickOff class event.

-#### Event Payload
+### Event Payload

  * `uint controllerIndex` - The index of the controller that was used.
  * `float buttonPressure` - The amount of pressure being applied to the button pressed. `0f` to `1f`.
  * `Vector2 touchpadAxis` - The position the touchpad is touched at. `(0,0)` to `(1,1)`.
  * `float touchpadAngle` - The rotational position the touchpad is being touched at, 0 being top, 180 being bottom and all other angles accordingly. `0f` to `360f`.

 ### Class Methods